 “Encouraging voice refers to those pedagogies in which youth have the opportunity to influence decisions that will shape their lives and those of their peers either in or outside of school.”
 (Mitra, 2009)

+A child comes to school with preconceived ideas about what it means to be a learner.
+They may have been taught at home to obey and follow directions at school.
+Or you may have a child who was taught to ask questions.
+Voice is personal at any age at even this level.
 As the teacher introduces a lesson, they determine the students’ prior knowledge.
 Students may volunteer their own opinions, praise others, or possibly object to what they are asked to do.
-The teacher asks questions inviting students to provide the right answer.
+The teacher asks questions inviting students to provide the right answer or encourages students to come up with more questions.
 The teacher can be working at giving students more voice in different activities such as art or constructing something in a makerspace.
-Yet at this level, students tend to be more compliant and present a sense of learned helplessness.
+However, at this level, students tend to be more compliant and present a sense of learned helplessness.
 Students may be more interested in what their grades will be or if what they are learning will be on the test.

 The teacher invites students to take surveys and polls for a consensus on issues.
 The students consult with the teacher to share how they learn best and have conversations about their strengths, interests, and challenges.
 During the consultation, the teacher and student determine the most appropriate tools, resources, and learning strategies to support their learning.
 This is where the teacher starts developing the relationship with each student that changes as they learn.
 The student discusses how they plan to meet their learning goals and the best way to assess what they learned with the teacher.
 These conversations validate them as a learner.
 The teacher then designs the lesson from the feedback, surveys, and opinions to determine the best instructional strategies based on the diverse students at the extremes based on Universal Design for Learning.

-Students take on roles in decision making in the classroom and school, i.e. committees, clubs, student council, etc. As part of a member of a project or group, they are learning together and how to collaborate.
-They learn from and teach each other and designing and creating together.
-Students contribute to the design of lessons and projects based on their interests and questions.
-You will see students in multiple areas in the room working in pairs, small groups, one or two students in a corner of the room, or a student working one-on-one with the teacher.
-Some students are sharing information virtually.
-You may even notice a group where one student is leading a brainstorming session with their peers using collaborative tools.
+Learners take on roles in decision-making in the classroom and school, i.e. committees, clubs, student council, etc. As part of a member of a project or group, they are learning together and how to collaborate.
+They learn from and teach each other and design and create together.
+Learners contribute to the design of lessons and projects based on their interests and questions.
+You will see learners in multiple areas in the room working in pairs, small groups, one or two students in a corner of the room, or a learner working one-on-one with the teacher.
+Some learners are sharing information virtually.
+You may even notice a group where one learner is leading a brainstorming session with their peers using collaborative tools.
 The noise level changes and is beginning to sound more like a coffee shop with “controlled chaos” or “messy learning.”
 You are now hearing an exciting buzz of voices from around the room.

-Students have identified an authentic, real-world problem or challenge that they want to tackle.
-You may see students in the hallways or other areas in or outside of the school with excitement about information or resources they discovered that could solve the problem.
+Learners have identified an authentic, real-world problem or challenge that they want to tackle.
+You may see learners in the hallways or other areas in or outside of the school with excitement about information or resources they discovered that could solve the problem.
 They are brainstorming ideas and generating solutions.
-Students are using technology effectively to make connections and build a network of peers.
+Learners are using technology effectively to make connections and build a network of peers.
 They are showcasing evidence of mastery demonstrating how they tackled the problem.
-They may even create a call to action in an exhibition, on a website, for their peers.
-This is where students are starting to advocate for themselves and are developing self-regulation skills.
-This is also where you see students protesting about crucial local and national issues like gun control and school safety.
-You will see more students at this level participating in global projects like the UN Sustaining Development Goals.
+They may even create a call to action in an exhibition, on a website, or for their peers.
+This is where learners are starting to advocate for themselves and are developing self-regulation skills.
+This is also where you see learners protesting about crucial local and national issues like gun control and school safety.
+You will see more learners at this level participating in global projects like the UN Sustaining Development Goals.

 “Young people want to be heard.
 They have ideas and perspective on their lives and the world around them, and when their voice is incorporated in learning, good things happen.”
 [Source: McCarthy, John.
 Activating Student Voice Empowers Learning. p.65]

 There are so many aspects of “school” where students have not been given the opportunity to be active participants in their learning.
-Some students, especially those that are concerned about extrinsic factors like grades, may not feel comfortable expressing their own opinions.
-In all the levels, they may or not be using technology.
-Providing opportunities for student voice encourages them to actively participate in learning, to own and drive their learning, and eventually to discover their purpose for learning.
+Some learners, especially those that are concerned about extrinsic factors like grades, may not feel comfortable expressing their own opinions.
+Providing opportunities for learners to have a voice encourages them to actively participate in learning, to own and drive their learning, and eventually to discover their purpose for learning.

 Thank You to Sylvia Duckworth @sylviaduckworth (http://sylviaduckworth.com) for designing the graphics for the Spectrum of Voice.
 I welcome you to use and share the Spectrum of Voice.
-You can download the graphic by right-clicking on the image (Control-click on a Mac).
-If you have questions, you can contact me at email@example.com.
+You can download the graphic by right-clicking on the image (Control-click on a Mac) with a link back to this blog post.
+If you have questions, you can contact me at firstname.lastname@example.org.

 - Bray, B. UDL and the Why of Learning.
 Rethinking Learning.
 October 23, 2017.